Example: Changing the Configuration Using an Event Policy

 It might be necessary to modify the configuration in response to a particular event.
 Starting in Junos OS Release 12.1, you can configure an event policy to make and commit configuration changes when the event policy is triggered by one or more specific events.

 This example simulates an SNMP_TRAP_LINK_DOWN event for a specific interface.
-Upon receipt of the event, the event policy modifies the configuration of a static route to use a new next-hop IP address through a different exit interface.
+Upon receipt of the event, the event policy uses the change-configuration action to modify the configuration of a static route to use a new next-hop IP address through a different exit interface.

 Routing, switching, or security device running Junos OS Release 12.1 or later.